 Thus, if sufficient funding arrives, the 3 seniors, Prof. Bakken, and Gail hope to visit Gleason House in New Orleans and talk at length with Steve and ALS patients in the house.
 This would be the Monday and Tuesday before Thanksgiving and would cost approx. $10K.

 Additional money would cover other club expenses such as pizza, which is standard for such club meetings (because it greatly helps boost student attendance, especially for new student checking out a club).
 There are longer term possibilities, too, beyond the above, and any additional funds will be used for future endeavors approved by the club’s leadership.
 One concrete possibility here is to hire a student programmer in Summer 2014 to help move the software base forward so that the AY14-15 senior project team can be even more productive and the first public release can be earlier.
+And if the movement grows large enough, then hiring a student part time to help with communications, outreach, and otherwise offloading the core people working on the technology would be extremely beneficial.

 To donate, click here.
-[NOTE: the web page is there but the donation mechanism not in place yet – we expect approval from the President’s Council on 9/23 and then the link to be active later that week.]
+In the notes field on that page, PLEASE put how you heard of this: through CougFan.com, a WSU event, word of mouth, a NOLA newspaper, the Saints, etc.

 Contact Info